History of medicine in France: Hospitals before the Revolution

 Given the charitable nature of hospitals, many came for food and shelter, and the hospitals were often plagued with overpopulation.
 The Hotel Dieu infamously housed nearly three times as many people as it had beds.
 Overcrowding created very poor health conditions, which in turn gave these hospitals high mortality rates - nearly 25% at the Hotel Dieu.
-The best medical care was reserved for only those would could afford it, and the poor population of France's general hospitals very often could not.
-The hospitals were often a place where one could guarantee getting their last rites from a priests, rather than getting cured by a doctor.
+The best medical care was reserved for only those who could afford it, and the poor population of France's general hospitals very often could not.
+The hospitals were often a place where one could guarantee getting their last rites from a priest, rather than getting cured by a doctor.
 Doctors often weren't even on staff at such hospitals, and the sisters from the Daughters of Charity did their best to make people comfortable - providing clothing, beds, and food, and of course the spiritual treatment that had been present since the inception of hospitals.
 This remained the status quo for French hospitals until the French Revolution.